 The Swim Drill is a great softball conditioning drill that can be used to work on achieving a proper arm swing when throwing.

-**For this conditioning drill, you want to place a strip of tape on a softball.
+**For this drill, you want to place a strip of tape on a softball.
 This will be used to practice and condition your line up, as well as view your ball spin.

 How to perform the Swim Drill: